 - Able to write a message of goodwill which is kept for adult offspring to read.
 This and the personal description help give a sense of who the donor is as a person.

 Broadly speaking the medical procedure for a donor cycle is one cycle of IVF split across two women.

 How many eggs?

-Look, you’ll be telling your clinic the most intimate details of your private life – so this is no time to get icky about talking cash.
+You’ll be telling your clinic the most intimate details of your private life – so this is no time to get squeamish about talking cash.

 In the UK packages for a fresh cycle using an egg donor start at around £9,000.
 For a frozen egg cycle you are looking at £7,000 upwards.
 London clinics can be more expensive – costing around 10 to 15 per cent more.